Oviyashree-CJ/Farmazy/README.md

-# Farmazy - Grocery Web Application
+# Farmazy - E-commerce Grocery Store

 Farmazy is a responsive grocery shopping web application developed using React.js.
 The platform is designed to offer a smooth online shopping experience for grocery items, with user-friendly authentication, dynamic product listings, and a clean interface.